Zhu Bajie: Optimistic

-Though he is constantly captured by numerous demons throughout the journey, he still behaves normally; even when he is about to be eaten, he does not seem to be anxious compared to his other two mates.
-This is also related to his background as a marshal in preexistence; rich experience in coping with various incidents makes his emotions fluctuate less.
-In some readings of this book, it is said that Zhu Bajie deliberately does not use his real power on the journey as he knows every time Monkey King would come and save them all.
-Even if not, other deities would come and help them.
+Although he is repeatedly captured by demons during the journey, he usually remains composed; even when he is about to be eaten, he appears less anxious than his two companions.
+This is also related to his background as a marshal in his previous life: his experience in dealing with danger makes his emotions fluctuate less.
+In some readings of the novel, Zhu Bajie deliberately does not use his full power on the journey because he knows that Monkey King will come and save the group.
+If Monkey King does not, other deities usually come to help.

 Demerits

 Gluttony

-In one part of the book, Zhu Bajie obtains a watermelon and splits it into four pieces to share with his colleagues equally.
-When he finds watermelon too delicious after finishing his own slice, he finds excuses to eat each piece one by one until he finishes the whole watermelon.
-He has a big appetite, which is fairly visible in many parts of the story.
+In one part of the book, Zhu Bajie obtains a watermelon and splits it into four equal pieces to share with his companions.
+After finishing his own slice, he finds the watermelon so delicious that he makes excuses to eat each remaining piece until the whole watermelon is gone.
+He has a large appetite, which is evident in many parts of the story.

 Laziness

 Zhu Bajie is given to laziness.
-He seemingly never cares about their troubles and works, and always finds excuses to procrastinate their expedition.
-Every time the four of them arrive in another country, the local people always welcome them with food and accommodation because they come from the Great Tang Empire, which was both culturally and economically influential to all the surrounding areas at that time.
-Zhu Bajie hence tends to find excuses to persuade his master to stay several more days for better abodes and food due to his greediness.
+He often neglects the group's troubles and responsibilities, looking for excuses to delay the pilgrimage.

+Each time the four pilgrims arrive in another country, local people welcome them with food and lodging because they come from the Great Tang Empire, which was both culturally and economically influential in surrounding areas at the time.
+Zhu Bajie therefore tends to find excuses to persuade his master to stay several more days for better lodging and food.

 Lust

-When he was a marshal in heaven, he dallied with Chang'e, which was the reason for his banishment.
-After his reincarnation he drools every time he meets beauties.
-Because of his lust, the group often sinks into various troubles and even disasters.

-All in all, he was given a name that means "eight resistances", which reminded him to resist temptations of the flesh, including lust, laziness, gluttony, and avarice.
+When he was a marshal in heaven, he dallied with Chang'e, which led to his banishment.
+After his reincarnation, he is often portrayed as openly lustful when he encounters women.
+His lust often gets the group into trouble and sometimes leads to disaster.
+His name, meaning "eight restraints", reminds him to resist temptations of the flesh, including lust, laziness, gluttony, and avarice.